aws-amplify/docs/cli/graphql.md

 }
 ```

-You may also override the names of any generated queries and mutations, or remove operations entirely.
+You may also override the names of any generated queries, mutations and subscriptions, or remove operations entirely.

 ```
-type Post @model(queries: { get: "post" }, mutations: null) {
+type Post @model(queries: { get: "post" }, mutations: null, subscriptions: null) {
     id: ID!
     title: String!
     tags: [String!]!